 Once you’ve chosen your variables, use the map to place your competitors and evaluate their own market positioning.

 Use this to drive your overall position in the market, using the core differentiators you identified earlier to lead the way.
-Couple your features and service offerings with common pain-points to show you’re the best solution for your chosen segment.
+Couple your features and service offerings with common pain-points of your leads to show you’re the best solution for your chosen segment.

 For sales organizations dealing with a large volume of leads, unqualified opportunities are a huge time-suck.
 An effective sales strategy includes a reliable qualification system that targets leads in a meaningful way.